-The driver always accepts the use of self-signed SSL certificate.
+The driver always accepts the use of self-signed SSL certificate for this authentication mechanism.

 Optionally you can configure the Allow Common Name Host Name Mismatch setting to control whether the driver allows the common name of a CA issued certificate to not match the host name of the Hive server.
 For self-signed certificates the driver always allows the common name of the certificate to not match the host name.